Derek Chauvin: Officer’s aggressive behavior raises questions about excessive off-duty police work as trial approaches

 In the fall of 1995, Chauvin began studying law enforcement at a local community college.
 The next year, he enlisted in the U.S. Army and served two stints as a military police officer, including in Hohenfels, Germany, where he was stationed from September 1999 to May 2000.
 The following year, he applied and was hired as a community service officer in Minneapolis, the first step to joining the force.
 He came on full time in October 2001, serving stints at precincts across the city before he was permanently assigned to the 3rd Precinct in 2004.

-Personnel records showwere 17 complaints filed against Chauvin during his tenure on the Minneapolis police department — 16 of which were closed without discipline.
+Personnel records show 17 complaints filed against Chauvin during his tenure on the Minneapolis police department — 16 of which were closed without discipline.
 But personnelfiles also show Chauvin was commended for his bravery.

 In November 2008, he received a medal of commendation for intervening in an altercation between several gang members a block away from El Nuevo Rodeo during an off-duty shift.
 A sergeant’s note included in Chauvin’s personnel file said he single-handedly disarmed one of the suspects who had opened fire.